kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I'm right behind him.
 - It feels like *EVERYONE* knows what I had written online.
 - It feels like the whole conservatory building is hushed.
-- The school's security camera system is ready to live-stream the switcheroo to the paying porn-subscribers international.
+- The school's security camera system is ready to live-stream the switcheroo to the international porn-subscribers.
-- Trumpet teacher team members, [Mark and the brother](../../crimes/protagonists/vidal-sastre.md#three-more), have taken their places up the stairs.
+- Trumpet-teacher team members, [Mark and the brother](../../crimes/protagonists/vidal-sastre.md#three-more), have taken their places up the stairs.
 - As I pass Gloria sitting in her receptionist box, she looks at me and throws her hands up at me as if she's disgusted with me.
 - It's a distraction technique.
 - At that moment, trumpet teacher three and two switch and I'm walking behind a different man.
-- More drugs may have been applied at that moment.
+- More drugs may have been applied to my ear or bare skin at that moment.
 - They're not even wearing the same clothes anymore.
 - I'm so high on hallucinogens, and so well trained at that time (years of brain-damaging herbs), I don't notice.
 - I think they're the same man.